-- 6.3.1.
-Formal Complaints Against Students, Complaints against students are referred to the Dean of Students office within forty-eight (48) hours of the preparation or receipt of the written complaint by the Equal Opportunity Compliance Coordinator and will be investigated and resolved through the proceduresoutined in the Student Conduct System Poley.
-In regard to a formal Student Conduct System Poley.
+6.3.1.
+Complaints Against Students.
+Complaints against students are referred to the Dean of Students office within forty-eight (48) hours of the preparation or receipt of the written complaint by the Equal Opportunity Compliance Coordinator and will be investigated and resolved through the procedures outlined in the Student Conduct System Policy.
 In regard to a complaint against a student, two trained investigators shall conduct an investigation, concluding with the drafting of a report containing the investigators' factual findings, collected evidence, and recommendations.
 The report shall be provided to a panel of faculty and staff members to review and to determine whether, based on a preponderance of the evidence, any University policy has been violated.
 If the panel determines that a violation of University policy has occurred, the Office of Student Conduct & Community Expectations shall determine the appropriate disciplinary sanction and/or remedy.
 The parties shall be notified of the panel's determination regarding responsibility and of any applicable disciplinary action and/or remedy, as described more fully in Article V of the Student Conduct System Policy.
-Student Conduct System Policy.
 This policy is available in the Student Handbook and on Lehigh's website at Student Conduct System Policy, or at http://studentaffairs.lehigh.edu/content/code-conduct, and provides for the prompt, adequate, reliable, and impartial investigation and resolution of complaints.
-For complaints of harassment, discrimination, or other prohibited conduct, students include individuals whose primary relationship with the University is as a student, including all undergraduate and graduate students and those who are functioning as graduate assistants, research assistants, teaching assistants, and teaching fellows. - \\\\6.3\2.
-Formal Complaints Against Non-Administrative Faculty, including all full-time, part-time, and adjunct faculty. - 6.3.2.1.
-Complaints against faculty members are handled by the Equal Opportunity Compliance Coordinator and one additional faculty investigator appointed by the Provost (selected according to Section 6.3.2.2 below). - 6.3.2.2.
+For complaints of harassment, discrimination, or other prohibited conduct, students include individuals whose primary relationship with the University is as a student, including all undergraduate and graduate students and those who are functioning as graduate assistants, research assistants, teaching assistants, and teaching fellows.

+6.3.2.
+Complaints Against Non-Administrative Faculty, including all fulltime, part-time, and adjunct faculty.

+6.3.2.1.
+Complaints against faculty members are handled by the Equal Opportunity Compliance Coordinator and one additional faculty investigator appointed by the Provost (selected according to Section 6.3.2.2 below).

+6.3.2.2.
 The Provost will appoint up to five (5) faculty investigators for staggered three-year terms.
 The faculty investigators will be tenured faculty members who have been or will be trained in discrimination/harassment issues and investigation.
-When a formal complaint against a faculty member arises, the Provost will, within five (5) calendar days of the filing of the complaint, appoint one of the faculty investigators to work with the Equal Opportunity Compliance Coordinator on that specific case.
-A faculty investigator will not accept the assignment if he or she isthey are a member of the same department as the complainant or the respondent, or if there is another conflict of interest.
+When a complaint against a faculty member arises, the Provost will, within five (5) calendar days of the filing of the complaint, appoint one of the faculty investigators to work with the Equal Opportunity Compliance Coordinator on that specific case.
+A faculty investigator will not accept the assignment if they are a member of the same department as the complainant or the respondent, or if there is another conflict of interest.